 Before starting trauma therapy, there are several things to keep in mind.
 These include:

-• Acknowledging That You Are Ready For Therapy – It’s important to be open and honest with yourself and make sure that you are ready to undergo the therapy process.
+- Acknowledging That You Are Ready for Therapy: It is important to be open and honest and make sure that readiness to undergo the therapy process is genuine.

-• Being Consistent and Patient – Trauma therapy is a gradual process that requires consistency and patience.
-It’s essential to allow time for healing and progress to occur.
+- Being Consistent and Patient: Trauma therapy is a gradual process that requires consistency and patience.
+It is essential to allow time for healing and progress to occur.

 Free by the Sea Can Assist with Trauma Counseling Today